tumagonx/nwjs_docs_old/MAS:-Signing-the-app.md

 ### Configuring the permissions

-We have to sign the three helpers, and then the main app:
+We have to sign the one helper, and then the main app:

-* `YourApp.app/Contents/Frameworks/nwjs Helper.app`
+* `YourApp.app/Contents/Versions/*/nwjs Helper.app`
-* `YourApp.app/Contents/Frameworks/nwjs Helper EH.app`
-* `YourApp.app/Contents/Frameworks/nwjs Helper NP.app`
 * `YourApp.app`

 To do so, we use two entitlement files ([more information](https://developer.apple.com/library/mac/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/AboutEntitlements.html)).
 They describe what the application is allowed to do when sandboxed.

-The child entitlements will be applied on the three helpers, and basically say that they inherit from the parent.
+The child entitlements will be applied on the three helpers, and basically, say that they inherit from the parent.

 Child entitlements: